ellysh/video-game-bots/InGameBots/process-memory-access.md

 2. Get access token of the current process.
 3. Grant `SE_DEBUG_NAME` privilege for process' access token.
 This privilege allows the process to debug other launched ones.
 4. Get a handle of the target process with the `OpenProcess` function.

+Your application should be launched with administrator privileges to perform this algorithm.
+Otherwise, you cannot grant the `SE_DEBUG_NAME` privilege with the `AdjustTokenPrivileges` function.

 This is a source code of the [`OpenProcess.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/OpenProcess.cpp) application that opens process with the specific PID:
 ```C++